-The beach on Ngaionui Point has shown surprisingly little change, particularly given its proximity to the sailing line of vessels in Tory Channel.
-It is most likely that significant change occurred when the fast ferry first started operation, and that the beach form has held since that time.
-There was a slow trend towards accretion up until about April 2002, and a very slow trend of erosion since that time, perhaps reflecting the start of a return to pre-fast ferry conditions.
+Given its proximity to the sailing line of vessels in Tory Channel, the beach at Ngaionui Point probably changed significantly when the fast ferry first started operation, and that the beach form has generally held since that time.
+There was a slow trend towards accretion up until about April 2002, and a trend of erosion since that time, reflecting the start of a return to pre-fast ferry conditions.
+The beach is now lower than at the start of surveys.
+However, it is unknown what its status is compared to the situation prior to fast ferry operation.